-45. This viewpoint is located at approximately 85m AOD and 250m southwest of the built development at the Church of the Holy Trinity within Guilsfield Rolling Farmland LANDMAP visual and sensory aspect area.
-The roadside to the north is well vegetated with a dense layer

-- 46. The viewpoint represents views of motorists along this section of the local road (medium sensitivity) as well as church goers (high/medium sensitivity). - 47.
-In summer months, the magnitude of change in the view is none, resulting in no impact for motorists and church goers at this point. - 48.
-Currently in winter months some very filtered visibility of the development is likely, seen in the context of the existing farm complex, where a negligible magnitude of change would occur, resulting in a minor/negligible impact for motorists and a minor impact for church goers. - 49.
-In ten years the proposed woodland planting will have established.
+- 49. This viewpoint is located at approximately 85m AOD and 250m southwest of the steel portal frame building, at the Church of the Holy Trinity within Guilsfield Rolling Farmland LANDMAP visual and sensory aspect area.
+The roadside to the north is well vegetated with a dense layer of mature deciduous trees with a scattering of mature coniferous trees behind.
+The steel portal framed building is on higher ground within the centre of the view but is entirely screened in summer months.
+Due to the recent felling of parts of Penrhos Coppice, in winter months some very filtered views of the steel portal framed building may be available, seen in the context of the existing farm complex at Penrhos Farm.
+However, over time in winter months the proposed earthworks combined with the proposed woodland planting would further filter and ultimately screen the development from view. - 50.
+The viewpoint represents views of motorists along this section of the local road (medium sensitivity) as well as church goers (high/medium sensitivity). - 51.
+In summer months, the magnitude of change in the view is none, resulting in no impact for motorists and church goers at this point. - 52.
+Currently in winter months some very filtered visibility of the steel portal framed building is likely, seen in the context of the existing farm complex, where a negligible magnitude of change would occur, resulting in a minor/negligible impact for motorists and a minor impact for church goers. - 53.
+In ten years the proposed woodland planting will have established in association with the proposed earthworks.
 In summer months the current existing mature roadside vegetation will continue to entirely screen the building.
-In winter months the proposed woodland planting in combination with the existing roadside vegetation will entirely screen the building from view, with a magnitude of change of none and no impacts on motorists or church goers.
+In winter months the proposed earthworks and woodland planting in combination with the existing roadside vegetation will entirely screen the building from view, with a magnitude of change of none and no impacts on motorists or church goers.